b1tray3r/go-openapi3/README.md

 Using air the complete build pipeline is executed on the fly.
 When building the final application you have to execute all `pre_cmd` entries in the `.air.toml` configuration.

-Please note that all `*.gen.go` files are ignored by git and air.
+Please note that all `*.gen.go` files are ignored by air.
 It is important for air to exclude this files, because generating these file(s) will cause air to loop indefinetly.

 #### oapi-codegen.yml